-The NCPI Data Platform is the online platform for policy data related to the AIDS response collected in line with the global commitments outlined in the 2016 United Nations Political Declaration on Ending AIDS by UNAIDS and the World Health Organization (WHO).
+Laws and Policies Analytics is the online platform for policy data related to the AIDS response collected in line with the global commitments outlined in the 2016 United Nations Political Declaration on Ending AIDS by UNAIDS and the World Health Organization (WHO).
 The purpose of the platform is to make policy data available, promote accountability and support joint analysis of policy information with other relevant data to inform national AIDS responses.

 The NCPI has been a component of global AIDS monitoring since 2003 and was implemented every two years until 2014.
 The NCPI underwent an extensive review between 2014 and 2016.
 The new version of the NCPI was implemented for the first time in 2017; it is included in GAM every two years.
 A shorter questionnaire consisting of a subset of NCPI questions is included in GAM during interim years.
+The NCPI was further revised in 2021 to align with targets and commitments adopted in the 2021-2026 UNAIDS Strategy and the 2021 Political Declaration on HIV and AIDS.

 The NCPI is a questionnaire consisting of two parts: part A, completed by national authorities, and part B, completed by civil society representatives and other nongovernmental partners involved in the AIDS response.
 During the recommended process for completing the NCPI and GAM reporting overall, countries are encouraged to conduct a validation workshop to jointly analyse indicator data, including on AIDS expenditure, and policy data, in order to identify progress, gaps, challenges and the next steps towards national targets and commitments.